openai/openai-cookbook/examples/third_party_examples/ai_agent_functions_node.md

 We also need to define a `messages` array.
 This will keep track of all of the messages back and forth between our app and OpenAI.

-The first object in the array should always have the `role` property set to `"system"`, which tells OpenAI that this is how we want our it to behave.
+The first object in the array should always have the `role` property set to `"system"`, which tells OpenAI that this is how we want it to behave.
 ``` js
 const messages = [{
     role: "system",